Lac-Mégantic rail disaster: Events shortly before the derailment

 After finishing his work, Harding departed by taxi for a local hotel, l'Eau Berge in downtown Lac-Mégantic, for the night.
 En route, the engineer told the taxi driver that he felt unsafe leaving a locomotive running while it was spitting oil and thick, black smoke.
-He said he wanted to call the U.S. office of MMA (in Hermon, Maine) as they would be able to give him other directives.
+He said he wanted to call the U.S. office of MMA, in Hermon, Maine, as they would be able to give him other directives.
 Taxi driver André Turcotte described the engineer as covered in droplets of oil, which also covered the taxi's windscreen.

-Witnesses recall seeing the train seemingly unattended and in distress around 22:45 that night.
+Witnesses recalled seeing the train seemingly unattended and in distress around 22:45 that night.
 People driving on the road that parallels the rail line near Nantes recall seeing the train and having to slow down as they passed the locomotives where there was a thick dark blue cloud of diesel smoke being emitted as well as sparks coming out of a locomotive's exhaust, due to a broken piston in its diesel engine.
-According to the TSB, the MMA's rail traffic controller was warned of the train having technical difficulties while the train was still in Nantes on the evening of Friday, July 5.
+According to the TSB, the MMA's rail traffic controller was warned of the train having technical difficulties while the train was still in Nantes on the evening of July 5.

 After the engineer had departed, the Nantes Fire Department as well as a police officer from the Sûreté du Québec's Lac-Mégantic detachment responded to a 911 call from a citizen at 23:50 who reported a fire on the first locomotive; according to Nantes Fire Chief Patrick Lambert, "We shut down the engine before fighting the fire.
 Our protocol calls for us to shut down an engine because it is the only way to stop the fuel from circulating into the fire."
 The fire department extinguished the blaze and notified the Montreal, Maine and Atlantic Railway's rail traffic controller in Farnham.
 MMA did not grant permission to the engineer to return to the scene, instead summoning a track maintenance foreman unfamiliar with the operation of railway air brakes.
-By 00:13 two MMA track maintenance employees had arrived from Lac-Mégantic; the Nantes firefighters left the scene as the MMA employees confirmed to the police officer and to the Farnham rail traffic controller that the train was safe.
+By 00:13, two MMA track maintenance employees had arrived from Lac-Mégantic; the Nantes firefighters left the scene as the MMA employees confirmed to the police officer and to the Farnham rail traffic controller that the train was safe.